Irene-miao/Irene-miao/README.md

-- 👋 Hi, I’m @Irene-miao, a Beginner Web Developer
+- 👋 Hi, I’m @Irene-miao, a novice Web Developer
 - 👀 I’m interested in learning about Kotlin, Laravel, React, Cloud, Web Development and more..
 - 🌱 I’m currently learning React and React Native..
 - 💞️ I’m looking to collaborate on ...